ringcentral/engage-voice-api-docs/docs/postman.md

-# Using Postman to Test Engage Voice APIs
+# Using Postman to Test RingCX APIs

-For easy testing using [Postman](https://www.getpostman.com/), RingCentral provides a Postman 2.0 Collection for Engage Voice.
-It is based on the RingCentral Engage Voice OpenAPI 3.0 Specificaion.
+For easy testing using [Postman](https://www.getpostman.com/), RingCentral provides a Postman 2.0 Collection for RingCX.
+It is based on the RingCentral RingCX OpenAPI 3.0 Specificaion.
 While Postman can import an OpenAPI 3.0 Specification directly, RingCentral recommends using the Collection as it provides better authorization handling using Postman variables and environments as recommended by Postman.

 The files are available here: